-In order to prevent execution of statements that would cause
+To prevent execution of statements that would cause GTID-based

-GTID-based replication to fail, all servers must be started
+replication to fail, all servers must be started with the

-option when enabling GTIDs.
-This causes statements of any of
+when enabling GTIDs.
+This causes statements of any of the types

-the types discussed previously in this section to fail with an
+discussed previously in this section to fail with an error.

 sql_slave_skip_counter is not